What Is a Trust? Do I Need One?

 • Vehicles

-Before funding a trust, cars and other vehicles with a title will need to get a new title that identifies the trust as the owner.
-Vehicle registration will need to be changed as well.
+Before funding a trust, vehicles with a title need to get a new one that identifies the trust as the owner.
+Vehicle registration needs to be changed as well.

-Not all property has a title—in fact, most property is title-less.
-If you want to place real property such as jewelry, collectibles, clothing, or furniture into a trust, trust ownership needs to be assigned via a document that describes the items being transferred, often called a property schedule.
+Not all property has a title.
+In fact, most is title-less.
+If you want to place property such as jewelry, collectibles, clothing, or furniture into a trust, trust ownership needs to be assigned through a document (often called a property schedule) that describes the items.

 • Financial Accounts